 What is the EMMETT Technique?

-The EMMETT Technique is a unique form of body therapy for both people and animals,that involves the application of light finger pressure at specific points.
+The EMMETT Technique is a unique form of body therapy for both people and animals, involving the application of light finger pressure at specific points.
 It is based on the belief that light touch can trigger a relaxation response in the soft tissue, and the therapist may help relieve tensions resulting in feelings of improved comfort within the body.

 The result is often instantaneous feelings of greater comfort.

-It is truly a complementary therapy as it works well as a standalone treatment but combines powerfully with all other bodywork such as massage, Bowen therapy, chiropractic, physiotherapy and craniosacral therapy as some typical examples, although relaxation of tensions can be felt when the technique is applied in isolation.
+It is truly a complementary therapy as it combines easily with all other bodywork such as massage, Bowen therapy, chiropractic, physiotherapy and craniosacral therapy as some typical examples, although relaxation of tensions can be felt when the technique is applied in isolation.